 Although she was always an avid listener to NPR, she found her love for public radio journalism as an intern with Wyoming Public Media.
 After, Caitlin spent a whirlwind summer as a fisheries reporter in Bristol Bay, Alaska - international sockeye salmon capital - working for KDLG, the local NPR affiliate station.
 She was a solo-correspondent based in Naknek - a Native village of 500 people - where she climbed on commercial fishing boats and trudged the rainy, muddy beaches to find the fishing scoop.

 This job helped her land a producing internship, and later a job as news assistant for NPR’s All Things Considered in D.C.
 She worked closely with the entire team - helping to produce everything from a manicly decorated Christmas house to live interviews with U.S. senators to an exclusive interview with fashion designer Alexander Wang.

 All along, Caitlin always knew she wanted to return to feature reporting in a rural area.
 As shown from her fisheries reporting, she loves to immerse herself in new cultures.
 So when the Inside Appalachia folklife position opened up she jumped at the opportunity.
-Caitlin, her boyfriend, and two rescue Border Collies up and moved to Morgantown, WV.
+Caitlin and her Border Collie up and moved to Morgantown, WV.
 As someone who grew up in a rural area, Caitlin understands the value and heritage of tradition and craftsmanship in a culture.
 She’s very eager to further her knowledge, as well as engage and report on folklife in Appalachia.